bharath272/sds_eccv2014/README.md

 for each pixel in the image, and we represent each region as a binary vector indicating which superpixels are present in the region.
-To allow this superpixel representation to be accessible to Caffe, we o save the superpixel map as a text file, the first two numbers in which represent the size of the image and the rest of the file contains the superpixel ids of the pixels in scanline order. o stack the representation of each region as a matrix (each column representing a region) and save it as a png image.
+To allow this superpixel representation to be accessible to Caffe, we
+* save the superpixel map as a text file, the first two numbers in which represent the size of the image and the rest of the file contains the superpixel ids of the pixels in scanline order.
+* stack the representation of each region as a matrix (each column representing a region) and save it as a png image.

 `read_sprep` can read this representation into matlab.